orange-cloudfoundry/matomo-cf-service/README.md

    | $MATOMO_SHARED_MYSQL_CREDS$ | This is a column-separated string which mainly consists of the names of the service and plan as well as the names of the credential fields in VCAP_SERVICES for the MySQL/MariaDB service to be bound to in order to store data for Matomo instances within a shared DB exclusively associated with Matomo service |  p-mysql:1GB:name:hostname :port:username:password |
    | $DEDICARED_MYSQL_CREDS$ | This is a column-separated string which mainly consists of the names of the credential fields in VCAP_SERVICES for the MySQL/MariaDB service to be bound to in order to store data for Matomo instances within a dedicated DB | ded-mysql:10GB:name:hostname :port:username:password |

 You can also adjust other parameters from that file, for instance, the maximum number of instances the Matomo service can create.

-   * Deploy the Matomo service:
+Finally, deploy the Matomo service:
    ```
    cf push -f mymanifest.yml
    ```

-5. You're done!!
+You're done!!

 ### Register the broker